apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nasa astronaut distress message broadcast in error**
+**Russian warships in Cuba are no threat, US says**

-You can read more about it [here](https://www.bbc.com/news/articles/c2jj9855955o).
+You can read more about it [here](https://www.bbc.com/news/articles/cg66g0neweko).

 ## Requirements
 - Python 3.8